New $400 Million Space Mountain Coming to Tokyo Disneyland

 According to OLC, the new Tomorrowland plaza will express the connection between Earth and the universe, representing an image of a future where humans are in harmony with nature.
 Guests will be able to enjoy moments of rest and relaxation in this plaza where various icons and other design elements create a sense of hope for the future.

-Space Mountain is an exhilarating, indoor roller coaster that takes guests on a high-speed joy ride through space, has been a favorite of guests since the Grand Opening of Tokyo Disneyland in 1983.
+The existing Space Mountain is an exhilarating, indoor roller coaster that takes guests on a high-speed joy ride through space, has been a favorite of guests since the Grand Opening of Tokyo Disneyland in 1983.
+The current ride is a clone of the California version of Space Mountain, with different aesthetics.
+The OG Space Mountain will close sometime in 2024.

 OLC has not announced whether the current Space Mountain will be demolished.
 Our original expectation was that the building would remain, but the interior would be gutted and replaced and a new flyover walkway will replace the current speedramp into the building based on the concept art.
-We’ve heard more recently that leads us to believe that Space Mountain will be entirely rebuilt.

 My first thought is that this resembles TRON Lightcycle Power Run with its swooping design and biomimicry features.
 The organic style and conceit of humanity in harmony with nature also loosely mirrors that of Tomorrowland at Shanghai Disneyland.

 From the concept art, it appears Space Mountain and the surrounding area will have a more fluid design, which is at least somewhat odds with the current mid-century modern and Googie architecture of Tomorrowland.
 That coupled with the astronomical budget for what essentially amounts to a roller coaster replacement suggests to me that Tomorrowland as a whole is going to get a new look.
-(This also fits with the OLC long-term goal for Tokyo Disneyland to receive “area-based development for each themed land, to take place in stages, intended to leave a lasting impact.”)

 Personally, the prospect of that has me torn.
 I love the idea of Tokyo Disneyland’s Tomorrowland, in particular the main entry corridor that leads to Space Mountain.
 I suspect that many Walt Disney World and Disneyland fans of a certain age feel a similar fondness and nostalgia for this area of Tokyo Disneyland.